marenz2569/private-flake-overlays/README.md

 # private-flake-overlays
-Add cooperate/private configurations and packages to your public flake.
+Add confidential or private configurations and packages to your public flake.

 ## Concept
 Serval solutions exsits for encrypting private nix-configs are secrets: